bpops/timeslide/README.md

 With this, pyinstaller will bundle the app, including all necessary python modules and dynamic libraries.
 It will be bundled into a single `.app` bundle (as well as a binary executable) under the `dist` folder.
 Additionally, the bash script will copy over the icon files into the `.app` file.

-We recommend you then comporess the `.app` file into a zip file before sharing via file-sharing services, e.g., [iCloud](https://www.icloud.com) or [DropBox](https://www.dropbox.com).
+We recommend you then compress the `.app` file into a zip file before sharing via file-sharing services, e.g., [iCloud](https://www.icloud.com) or [DropBox](https://www.dropbox.com).

 ## Running the Bundled macOS App